PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:20:31
+Last updated: 2024-04-02 16:21:35
-Random Quote: The truest greatness lies in being kind, the truest wisdom in a happy mind. - Ella Wheeler Wilcox
+Random Quote: If we look at the world with a love of life, the world will reveal its beauty to us. - Daisaku Ikeda